 Permit Fees: The permit fee is based on a half day/full day rate system.
 The time coverage of the film permit begins when the first production vehicle arrives until the last one leaves the day of the shoot.
 A half day is 6 hours or less and a full day is between 6-12 hours.
 An overtime fee will be assessed after 12 hours.

 UCLA Events Office Location Manager, location rentals, parking, security, Fire Marshal, venue management, and grounds/custodial are all additional to the permit fee.
-View our film and photo shoot fees for more information.
+Contact the UCLA Events Office for a cost estimate based on your project details.

 Your shoot at UCLA will be governed by the terms of the Regents of the University of California's Film Location Agreement.
 UCLA does not sign external filming agreements or releases.
 An Agreement boilerplate can be provided by your UCLA event manager in advance for your legal review.
 The Agreement includes the University's insurance requirements.